 Interest rate changes can be sudden and unpredictable, and the Fund may lose money as a result.
 A wide variety of factors can cause interest rates to fluctuate (e.g., central bank monetary policies, inflation rates, general economic conditions and market developments), and debt securities may be difficult to value during such periods.
+The Federal

-The Federal Reserve has recently increased interest rates from historically low levels in light of higher inflation and may continue to do so.
-Any additional interest rate increases in the future could cause the value of any fund, such as the Fund, that invests in debt securities to decline.
+Reserve has recently increased interest rates from historically low levels in light of higher inflation and may continue to do so.
+Any additional interest rate increases in the future could have an adverse effect on prices for debt securities, overall economic activity, the financial condition of borrowers, the supply of alternative lending-related securities and on the management of the Fund, which could cause the value the Fund to decline.